jamesjosephreynolds/BehaviorCloning/README.md

 ![augmentation.png should go here, whoops!](augmentation.png)

+*Multiple results of randomized data augmentation for a single image*

 Early on my models were not able to navigate sharp corners with non-grassy backgrounds (water or dirt).
 I realized that I had cropped off too much of the top of the image, and the model was having trouble distinguishing those areas from the road.
 I updated my pre-processing to leave more of the horizon visible.
 This final level of cropping is represented above.

 ## CNN Model Architecture ##